dhmspector/ZeitSatTrack/README.md

 # Summary
 _ZeitSatTrack_ will provide position (lat/lon, altitude) information for satellites based on standard TLE (Two Line Element) format orbital parameter descriptions.

-This library provider discrete or continuous tracking of satellites.
+This library provides discrete or continuous tracking of satellites either by explicitly naming a satellite or by providing a list of satellites to watch.

 # Installation